Nelson25805/igdbGameSearcher/README.md

   <p align="center">
-    You can search for a random game, or specific game titles matching genre, and name using the IGDB game database.
+    An application to search for games using the IGDB API.
     <br />
     <a href="https://github.com/Nelson25805/igdbGameInfo"><strong>Explore the docs »</strong></a>
     <br />